jackrobertscott/authpack-client-190806/documents/api/Providers.md

 Options.

+- meta `object?`: developer assigned attributes.
 - name `string`: the providers name.
 - tag `string`: a unique code for provider.
 - client `string`: the oauth client id.
 - secret `string`: the oauth client secret.
+- scopes `string`: the oauth permissions which are required.
 - redirect `string`: the oauth redirect url.
-- scopes `string`: the oauth scopes which are required.
-- data `object?`: developer assigned attributes.

 Returns.